liudan111/ILMF-VH/README.md

 code/similarity_os.py and code/main.py are used to calculate Gaussian interaction profile kernel similarity between hosts.

+code/PyDTI.py and code/nrlmf.py  are used to predict scores between viruses and hosts

-The codes of NRLMF,KBMF,NetLapRLS,BLM-NII ,CMF can refer to codes of Yong et al.https://github.com/stephenliu0423/PyDTI [3].
+The codes of KBMF,NetLapRLS,BLM-NII ,CMF can refer to codes of Yong et al.https://github.com/stephenliu0423/PyDTI [3].

 Note:the code is implemented by Python 2.7.9